sql-machine-learning/elasticdl/elasticdl/doc/custom_data_source_support_design.md

             prediction_shards,
         )
 ```
-* We will also provide a `RecordIODataReader` that can be used to read RecordIO files, serves as the default
+* Implement a `RecordIODataReader` that can be used to read RecordIO files, serves as the default
 data reader for ElasticDL, and preserves the current ElasticDL functionality.
+* Implement a `ODPSDataReader` that implements the abstract methods in `AbstractDataReader` and
+reuses the existing `ODPSReader` we currently have.
 * Keep the existing CLI arguments `--training_data_dir`, `--evaluation_data_dir`, and `--prediction_data_dir` that
 will be used for specifying paths to RecordIO files if no custom data reader is specified.
 * Add CLI argument `--custom_data_reader_params` to pass parameters to the constructor of user-defined `CustomDataReader`